 may ask you to stop taking this medicine.

-You have or have had a problem with your kidneys.
+Do not take this medicine if you have or have had a problem with your kidneys.

 Before you start to take it